nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotherapeutic:** Pertaining to the use of nanocapsules in therapeutic contexts.

-### Expanded Definition and Usage\nNanocapsules are pivotal in advancing the efficacy and specificity of active compounds in various fields.
+### Expanded Definition and Usage:
+Nanocapsules are pivotal in advancing the efficacy and specificity of active compounds in various fields.
 In medicine, they enable more precise drug delivery, reducing systemic side effects and improving treatment outcomes by directing drugs to specific disease sites.
 In the cosmetic industry, nanocapsules enhance the absorption and effectiveness of skin care ingredients.
 Additionally, in the food industry, they protect flavors, colors, and nutrients from degradation, thereby extending shelf life and enhancing sensory attributes.
 The agricultural sector benefits from nanocapsules by using them to deliver pesticides and fertilizers more efficiently, reducing environmental impact and increasing efficacy.